smfm-project/sen2mosaic/docs/command_line.rst

 .. code-block:: console

-    python /path/to/sen2mosaic/L1C.py -u sam.bowers -p supersecret -t 36KWA -s 20170501 -e 20170630 -c 30 -r -o ~/path/to/36KWA_data/
+    python /path/to/sen2mosaic/L1C.py -u user.name -p supersecret -t 36KWA -s 20170501 -e 20170630 -c 30 -r -o ~/path/to/36KWA_data/

-.. note:: If you already have access to Sentinel-2 data, skip to L2A.py.
+.. note:: If you already have access to Sentinel-2 data, you can skip straight to L2A.py.
 This may be the case if you're using a cloud platform where Sentinel-2 data archives are stored at the same location as servers.

 Processing to L2A
 -----------------

 Once you have Sentinel-2 (Level 1C) data, the next step is to perform atmospheric correction and identify clouds and cloud shadows.
 This step is based on `sen2cor <http://step.esa.int/main/third-party-plugins-2/sen2cor/>`_.

-``L2A.py`` takes a list of level 1C .SAFE files as input, initiates sen2cor, and performs simple modifications to improve the quality of it's cloud and cloud shadow mask.
+`L2A.py`_ takes a list of level 1C .SAFE files as input, initiates sen2cor, and performs simple modifications to improve the quality of it's cloud and cloud shadow mask.

-Help for ``L2A.py`` can be viewed by typing ``python /path/to/sen2mosaic/L2A.py --help``:
+Help for `L2A.py`_ can be viewed by typing `python /path/to/sen2mosaic/L2A.py --help`_:

 usage: L2A.py [-h] [-g GIPP] [-o OUTPUT_DIR] [-r] N [N ...]